 Create a festive first impression for your guests and passersby by getting crafty this Christmas.
 We reveal in six easy steps how to make a Christmas wreath to wow from your front door.
 Or hang above the mantelpiece if you’d prefer, of course.

 In just six steps you can craft your own centrepiece to hang on the front door or pride of place in a living room or hallway.
-Try it at home, or check out Bloom & Wild’s nationwide wreath-making workshops for a supervised session.
+Try it at home to save money this festive season.

-How to make a Christmas wreath – what you’ll need
+How to make a Christmas wreath – step by step

 - A spool of florists’ wire